Capricornucopia/DisInfoSec/index.md

 Closing Chat by Kim Crawley 5:00pm EDT/4:00pm CDT/2:00pm PDT

-## Raising Funds

-DisInfoSec 2021 will encourage participants ans spectators who can afford to do so to donate to three disabled people directly.
-I can acknowledge that sometimes charities rub by disabled people can do good work.
-But alas, this year I'm disillusioned by the charity model.
-Giving money to people directly is the best way to help a person.
-Unless your aims are to do something which requires a lot of money and collective effort, such as cancer research.

-This tweet from our Twitter account will explain how you can help.
-And once all the details have been verified, we will update our website with donation info accordingly: [Here is the tweet.](https://twitter.com/DisInfoSec/status/1425593209351192583?s=09)

-Ashe Grey a.k.a. @crippledscholar needs a service dog.
-[Here's their GoFundMe.](https://www.gofundme.com/f/get-an-autism-and-anxiety-service-dog-for-kim)

-Moira is autistic and has ADHD.
-[Contact her directly on Twitter for payment info.](https://twitter.com/MoiraDavrie)

-Eve Banshee is autistic and she really needs the funds in order to live a decent quality of life.
-[Her Venmo and Cash App details are here.](https://twitter.com/EveBanshee/status/1420619628359798784)

 ## DisInfoSec 2020 YouTube clips are here!

 If you missed DisInfoSec live, all isn't lost.
 The entire event can be enjoyed whenever you want, [through all nine video clips uploaded to YouTube](https://www.youtube.com/playlist?list=PLU7Sd0fGdnTuRdyVgXh_L4pvVyJe9hV3L)!
 [Click here to check out the playlist](https://www.youtube.com/playlist?list=PLU7Sd0fGdnTuRdyVgXh_L4pvVyJe9hV3L).

-## Be notified about DisInfoSec!

-[Click here to sign up for the email list](https://docs.google.com/forms/d/1X3HTdzNinI7gmcAe9ahM4IRtVGzmjwFBqNJ1xfXvE8Y/) to be notified with news about DisInfoSec.